Licence in Dental Surgery Part 2

 Eligibility

-An overview of LDS candidate eligibility is provided below.
-Read the LDS exam regulations and LDS Part 2 application guidance.
+A brief overview of LDS candidate eligibility is provided below.
+Please read the LDS exam regulations and LDS Part 2 application guidance for a more detailed breakdown.

-To be eligible to enter each part of the LDS exam all candidates must:
+To be eligible to enter the LDS Part 2 exam all candidates must provide:

 Exam format